react-native-google-signin/google-signin/docs/android-guide.md

 ## FAQ / Troubleshooting

+#### I'm getting an error and I'm not able to fix it

+Configuring google sign in can sometimes be tricky.
+If you're hitting a wall, you can get in touch with a maintainer ([@vonovak](https://github.com/vonovak)) via his [personal site](https://react-native-training.eu/).
+Please note that this is a paid service.

 #### I'm getting "A non-recoverable sign in failure occurred"

 See [this comment](https://github.com/react-native-community/google-signin/issues/659#issuecomment-513555464).
 Or [this SO question](https://stackoverflow.com/questions/53816227/google-signin-sdk-is-failing-by-throwing-error-a-non-recoverable-sign-in-failur).